Skip to main content

 6. The MQ API simplifies and standardizes security.

-• The MQTT 3.1 and 5 specifications leave security largely undefined, making security prone to misconfiguration and creating security incompatibilities across brokers.
+• The MQTT 3.1 and 5 specifications leave security largely undefined, making security prone to misconfiguration and creating security incompatibilities across MQTT brokers.

 • The MQ API uses HTTPS and a simple, standard, and proven security model for authentication that supports client certificates or usernames and passwords.